-- 26. A hearing will generally not be adjourned or vacated unless there are good reasons to do so, even where all parties agree that the hearing should be adjourned.
-An adjournment will rarely be granted if the only reason for the application is that counsel is unavailable. - 27.
-Any application to adjourn or vacate a hearing must be made using either Form AC001 or Form N244 (see links on the Administrative Court website).
+- 27. If a hearing becomes unnecessary because a claim has been withdrawn or compromised, the parties must inform the court, as soon as possible. - 28.
+A hearing will generally not be adjourned or vacated unless there are good reasons to do so, even where all parties agree that the hearing should be adjourned.
+An adjournment will rarely be granted if the only reason for the application is that counsel is unavailable.

+- 29. Any application to adjourn or vacate a hearing must be made using either Form AC001 or Form N244 (see links on the Administrative Court website).
 The application notice should be filed with the court at least 3 days prior to the hearing (unless good reason is provided for the late filing of the application).
-A fee is payable save where the application is both made by consent and made more than 14 days before the date fixed for the hearing.

-- 28. The application must set out the reasons in support of the application.
+A fee is payable save where the application is both made by consent and made more than 14 days before the date fixed for the hearing. - 30.
+The application must set out the reasons in support of the application.
 Even when an application is made by consent, the application must set out the reasons why the hearing should be adjourned/vacated.
-A draft order must be provided. - 29.
-Notwithstanding that an application to adjourn or vacate a hearing has been filed, parties should assume that the hearing remains listed until they are advised otherwise by the court. - 30.
+A draft order must be provided. - 31.
+Notwithstanding that an application to adjourn or vacate a hearing has been filed, parties should assume that the hearing remains listed until they are advised otherwise by the court. - 32.
 A hearing may only be adjourned or vacated by judicial order.
 A decision whether to grant or refuse an application to adjourn can be taken by an ACO lawyer under delegated powers.
 If a party is not content with an order of the ACO lawyer, it may request that the order is reviewed by a judge.
 The review will be either on consideration of the papers or at a hearing.
 The request for a review must be made in writing (within 7 days of the date on which the party was served with the ACO lawyer's order).
 The request must include the original application; should address the reasons given by the ACO lawyer when refusing the application; and set out any further matters relied on.
 As long as the request is filed within 7 days (or such time as allowed by the order) no further fee is payable.